 As well as using the mobile phone for online quantitative research, GfK has been investigating its potential for qualitative approaches.
 In a recent project in conjunction with Revelation (a GfK partner for online qualitative research) a sample of iPhone and Google Android users in the US and UK were invited to take part in a five day online qualitative session about their phone and how they use it in their daily lives; using both their PC and their smartphone to participate in the study.

 While most respondents would usually default to their PC when convenient or available, they were more than happy to complete tasks using their smartphone, and when doing so the length and quality of their responses were comparable across the two methods.
-And when you include the added benefits of response frequency and image.
+And when you include the added benefits of response frequency and image uploads of where they are and what they are doing from their phone, the smartphone offers a whole new dimension to the research.

 Ian Ralph (GfK) and Steve August (Revelation) at GfK Client Summit 2010